geotrev/undernet/README.md

 $ npm run setup
 ```

-The site is both a demo and documentation tool.
-It is built with Jekyll.
-Example repos featuring CDN, NPM + React, and raw source (Coming Soon™) will demonstrate how the framework can be used in various ways.
+The site is built with Jekyll.
+Example repos showcasing CDN, NPM + React, and raw source (Coming Soon™) will demonstrate how the framework can be used in various ways.

 ### Run the dev server of the site